waterbycounty

 What's happening with rivers in Allen Parish right now?

-Allen Parish's primary USGS streamgage on the Calcasieu River is currently reading 3,950 cubic feet per second — 157% of the long-term mean of 2,520.36 cfs.
+Allen Parish's primary USGS streamgage on the Calcasieu River has a pipeline snapshot of 3,950 cubic feet per second — 157% of the long-term mean of 2,520.36 cfs.
 This is well above typical — often a signal of recent precipitation or storm runoff.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Allen Parish water compare to the Louisiana average?